jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   | Entropy Sphere |   6"  | Pistol \* | 3 | -4 |  1  | This weapon can be used up to 6 times per battle .The first time it is fired, its type is Pistol 6.
 The second time it is used, its type is Pistol 5, and so on.
 Each time a successful hit is scored with this weapon, roll a 2D6.
 If the result is higher than the sum of the target unit's Strength and Toughness characteristics, the target unit suffers a mortal wound (in addition to any usual damage the weapon may deal).

   ### Kyverkhynn
-  (calculated but ruthless killers... but aren't all Necrons like that?)
+  (calculated but ruthless killers... but aren't all Necrons like that?
+TODO)
   - **\[Ability] Name:** ?
   - **\[Stratagem] Name:** ?
   - **\[Relic] Name:** ?